ESF:MPH_RLIZ Human Resources Management - Course Information

 - Teaching methods

 - In the classes students participate in group discussions, are engaged in role plaiyng, are performing a presentation of a solution in a fictitious company and get a feedback from the teacher.
 Model situations are performed and participants´ behaviour discussed.
+The student is obliged to deliver one assignment during the semester and is giving a written feedback on an assignment of his colleague.

 - Assessment methods